ilhamhanif15/vouch-techtest-vuejs/README.md

 15 September 2023

 # Installation Guide
-There is 2 Repository one for Backend and the other one for Frontend
+There are 2 Repository one for Backend and the other one for Frontend

 Repository for Backend :
 https://github.com/ilhamhanif15/vouch-techtest-nodejs